As far as social media marketing goes, Twitter is one of the major players.

 What Do We Know about Twitter Engagement?

 Before we get into how to boost engagement and CTRs on Twitter, it’s good to know what we’re all working with, on average.
-When it comes to important information on Twitter usage and engagement, here’s some of the general statistics you should know:
+When it comes to important information on Twitter usage and engagement, here are some of the general statistics you should know:

 - 15% of Twitter users will unfollow a brand within 3 weeks if a brand hasn’t made a strong enough effort to keep them engaged early, such as by posting content relevant to them or engaging with them.